 TABLE OF CONTENTS

 Many workflows in Source depend on email, e.g. when you request document uploads.
 You can customise the email address from First AML’s default email address (noreply@firstaml.com) to your organisation’s email address (e.g. noreply@customername.com).
-This guide outlines the process on how to set up a custom email domain on Source.
-This is typically handled by your IT administrator.

 Before you begin